 Simulation of emissions based on road sources are identical to point sources as described in 1.3.6 Emission Simulation from a Point Source.
-However, there are certain features unique for the road emission as can be seen in the Search Criteria subwindow below.
+However, there are certain features unique for the road emission as can be seen under the SEARCH CRITERIA menu, in the Emission subwindow below.